Which place is cheaper, Mashiko or Tokyo?

 Mashiko gets a good bit of rain this time of year.
 It rains a lot this time of the year in Tokyo.
 Tokyo usually gets more rain in October than Mashiko.
 Tokyo gets 165 mm (6.5 in) of rain, while Mashiko receives 145 mm (5.7 in) of rain this time of the year.

 The winter attracts plenty of travelers to both Tokyo and Mashiko.
 Most visitors come to Tokyo for the museums, the shopping scene, and the cuisine during these months.
+Furthermore, the winter months attract visitors to Mashiko because of the museums, the shopping scene, and the cuisine.

 The spring brings many poeple to Tokyo as well as Mashiko.
 The spring months attract visitors to Tokyo because of the activities around the city and the natural beauty.
+Additionally, the small town charm are the main draw to Mashiko this time of year.

 In the spring, Tokyo often gets around the same amount of sunshine as Mashiko.
 Tokyo gets 161 hours of sunny skies this time of year, while Mashiko receives 160 hours of full sun.